xtdb/xtdb/docs/mvp.md

 this is hidden by the lower indexes.

-The query is itself ultimately represented as a single n-ary join across variables, each potentially represented by several indexes.
+The query is itself ultimately represented as a single n-ary join across variables, each potentially represented by several indexes, each combined via an unary join across them.
 As the resulting tree is walked the query engine further has a concept of constraints, which are applied to the results as the joins between the indexes are performed.
-Things like predicates and sub queries are implemented as such constraints.
+Things like predicates and sub queries are implemented using such constraints.
 Nested expressions, such as `not`, `or` and rules are executed several times as separate sub queries on the partial results as the tree is walked.
 All indexes participating in a unary join must be sorted in the same order.
-All n-ary indexes participating in the parent query must have the same variable order.
+All n-ary indexes (relations) participating in the parent n-ary join must have the same variable order.

 Conceptually the execution model is a combination of an n-ary worst case optimal join and Query-Subquery (QSQ) evaluation of Datalog.
-The worst case optimal join algorithm provides binds free variables which then are used as arguments in QSQ.
-Rules are evaluated via a combination of eager expansion of the rule bodies into the parent query and QSQ using caches to avoid recusion. `or` and `or-join` are anonymous rules. `not` is a sub query which executes when all required variables are bound, and its result is removed from the parent result.
+The worst case optimal join algorithm binds free variables which then are used as arguments in QSQ.
+The results of the sub query are then injected an n-ary index (relation) into the parent query, binding further variables in the parent query ("sideways information passing").
+Rules are evaluated via a combination of eager expansion of the rule bodies into the parent query and QSQ using caches to avoid recusion. `or` and `or-join` are anonymous rules. `not` is a sub query which executes when all required variables are bound, and arguments which return results are removed from the corresponding parent result variables.

 ### Known Issues